kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 A node in the mindmap is just a Markdown list item.
 Moving a node changes its position and indentation in the file.
 There is no custom database, no proprietary mindmap file, and no hidden document format.

-This keeps your notes readable in Obsidian's normal editor and compatible with outline-based tools such as [Lineage](https://github.com/ycnmhd/obsidian-lineage).
+This keeps your notes readable in Obsidian's normal editor and compatible with other outline-based tools such as [Lineage](https://github.com/ycnmhd/obsidian-lineage).

 ---